Shopify/slate/packages/slate-cli/README.md

 - `git pull` latest version of Slate CLI.
 - `npm install` to make sure you have all the dependencies.
-- `slate setup` to make sure all Slate CLI dependencies are installed.
 - `npm link` to make sure that the symlink exists and Slate CLI is globally installed.

 ## License